Corruption in Armenia: Progress since 2018

-Since 2018, Armenia has recorded significant progress in fighting corruption.
-In 2022, Armenia ranked 63rd out of 180 countries in the Corruption Perception Index (CPI), scoring 46 out of 100.
-A score of 0 (and a rank of 180) is a country that is perceived to be highly corrupted and a score of 100 (and a rank of 1) is a country perceived to be corruption-free.
-Thus, Armenia scored roughly in the middle in the 2022 CPI, whose global average score was 43.
+In 2024, Armenia ranked 63rd out of 180 countries in the Corruption Perceptions Index (CPI), scoring 47 on a scale from 0 ("highly corrupt") to 100 ("very clean").
+A rank of 180 (and a low score) is a country that is perceived to be highly corrupted and a rank of 1 (and a high score) is a country perceived to be corruption-free.
+Worldwide, the best score was 90 (ranked 1), the average score was 43, and the worst score was 11 (ranked 180).
+Thus, Armenia scored roughly in the middle in the 2024 CPI.
+Regionally, the best score among Eastern European and Central Asian countries was 53, the average score was 35 and the worst score was 17.

-The country ranked 58th in the previous CPI, which was released in 2021.
-It was ranked 60th in 2020, 77th in 2019 and 105th in 2018.
+Armenia recorded significant progress in fighting corruption between 2018 and 2020, improving its CPI score from 35 to 49 and its rank from 105th to 60th.
 Its CPI score increase of 7 points between 2019 and 2020 was the second-best improvement worldwide.
-In a comparison conducted in 2020, Armenia (ranked in 60th place in the 2020 CPI) was perceived to be less corrupt than its neighboring countries, Azerbaijan (ranked 129th), Iran (149th) and Turkey (86th).
-Meanwhile, Georgia's CPI was ranked 45th in 2020.
-In 2022, Armenia scored higher than countries like Bulgaria and Croatia.
+In a comparison conducted in 2020, Armenia (ranked in 60th place in the 2020 CPI) was perceived to be less corrupt than three of its neighboring countries, Azerbaijan (ranked 129th), Iran (149th) and Turkey (86th).
+Armenia's fourth neighbor, Georgia, was ranked 45th in the 2020 CPI.

 The European Union and Armenia ratified the Armenia-EU Comprehensive and Enhanced Partnership Agreement in March 2021.
 The agreement includes provisions to fight organized crime and corruption, protect human rights, and further develop democracy in the country.

-The following chart represents the score of Armenia in Transparency International's Corruption Perceptions Index; the higher the score, the less perceived corruption there is.